MoebiusSolutions/cac-agent/README.md

 [1]: https://www.moesol.com/roller/rhastings/entry/inject_a_cac_identity_chooser

+# Windows Key/Trust Store Integration

+On Windows this agent sets up the Windows-MY keystore so that Java can integration with Windows.
+If you have your CAC working with IE or Chrome then Java will be able to share this configuration.
+You can also configure to use the Windows trust store.

+# Linux PKCS#11 Integration and JKS Based Trust Store

+On Linux this agent sets up a PKCS#11 providers.
+Rather than require you to modify your Java installation to statically configure a PKCS#11 provider, this agent looks for this file:

+	${user.home}/.moesol/cac-agent/pkcs11.cfg

+The contents of this file should setup the PKCS#11 provider.
+For Ubuntu, this configuration works:

+	library=/usr/local/lib/libcackey.so
+	name="CAC Key"

+To date, we have not been able to get the NSS provider working so that you could have Java share the Firefox or Chrome key/trustsore.
+Instead, this agent looks for this file:

+	${user.home}/.moesol/cac-agent/truststore.jks

+If it exists, it sets `javax.net.ssl.trustStore` to point at the file.
+The net result is that to configure cac-agent on Ubuntu you need to create two files

+1. ${user.home}/.moesol/cac-agent/pkcs11.cfg
+2. ${user.home}/.moesol/cac-agent/truststore.jks

+If you upgrade Java cac-agent should continue to work since the CAC configuration information is stored in your home directory.

 # sslVerify=false

 If you set [http] sslVerify=false, you will cause jgit to setup a custom SSL context which will bypass